billyc/time-xero/README.md

 # BECAUSE TIMESHEETS

 This little ditty posts new line items to invoices in Xero.
-Before it will work you must:
+It is just a node.js command line tool -- no UI.

+**Setup**

 1. Follow [Xero dev instructions](https://developer.xero.com/documentation/api-guides/create-publicprivate-key) to set up your X.509 key and cert file first - these are used to authenticate.
 2. On developer.xero.com go to `My Apps` and `Add Application` for your organization.
 Set it up as